-Orchid Core VMS supports Web Real-Time Communication (WebRTC).
+Orchid Recorder supports Web Real-Time Communication (WebRTC).
 This technology allows for viewing full-bandwidth, live and recorded H264 video streams within a web browser (without the need to download a plugin).
-Beginning in version 23.3, Orchid supports the optional use of WebRTC retransmission.
+Beginning in version 23.6, Orchid supports WebRTC retransmission, by default.
 With WebRTC retransmission, the web browser can resend video packets to Orchid to help ensure that the packets arrive.
 This improvement allows WebRTC to provide full-bandwidth video even in marginal network conditions.
-Please refer to the Orchid Core VMS Installation Guide for instructions on enabling this feature.